noraworld/cuckoo/README.md

 This is the best way to log conversations because chat messages on Google Meet are deleted when its call ends.

+## features
+* You can select a Slack channel to which you want to post
+* You can get notified from Slack when a new chat message is sent
+    * This is useful when your active tab is not a meeting screen
+* You can share your meeting URL automatically through Slack
+    * You can also turn off this feature
+* You can apply settings instantly via a popup menu anytime, even during your meeting

 ## Installation (TBD)
 * Cuckoo - Chrome Web Store
 * Cuckoo - Firefox Add-ons